obrm/my_breweries/README.md

-# my_breweries
+# My Breweries

-Flutter app to display as a list Breweries from API and add them to favorites.
+Flutter app to display as a list Breweries from an API and add them to favorites.